Get ready to celebrate the Reason for the season with this DIY Advent wreath!

 DIY Advent Wreath

 Now for the Advent wreath!
 This DIY is a great way to get the kids involved in the process as you explain the significance of Advent.
-We purchased all of our supplies from Hobby Lobby for about $25.
-Not bad when you consider how much a finished Advent wreath costs!
+We purchased all of our supplies from Hobby Lobby but you can find them at any craft store or on Amazon.

 This post contains affiliate links.
 Please see my disclosure policy here.